How much recycling actually gets recycled in NZ?

 Make Sure Lids Are Off

-There are a few things we don’t often even know we’re recycling wrong, but this one is easy—unless your council tells you otherwise, remove plastic lids from bottles before recycling.
-It’s a small change, but it can make a huge difference.
+One common recycling mistake is leaving lids on bottles.
+Unless your council specifies otherwise, remove plastic lids from bottles before recycling.
+It’s a small change that can make a huge difference.

 The Road Ahead for Recycling in NZ

 As consumers and businesses become more aware of the challenges of recycling, there’s hope that things will improve.
-But it’s going to take all of us pitching in and making smarter choices with our waste.
+However, it will require a collective effort and smarter choices from everyone regarding waste management.

 So, next time you’re staring at a confusing bit of plastic packaging, remember: it’s up to all of us to boost how much recycling actually gets recycled in NZ and ensure that the waste we create is part of a more sustainable future.